As mentioned in one of my previous blogs, my first overnight hiking trip was on the Walk Into History Trail in Warburton.

 I probably could have tacked on an extra day with this hike and made it a little easier on my body.
 In saying that, it was very enjoyable.

-If you ever want to do this track, please feel free to get in touch with me if you have any questions about any section of the trail.
+If you ever want to do the Walk Into History trail, please feel free to get in touch with me if you have any questions about any section of the trail.
 I’d be only too happy to help.

 Length (km): 58kms